apojomovsky/mpu6050-dmp-ros-raspberry/README.md

 This project leverages the Raspberry Pi's capability to interface with an MPU6050 sensor via I2C/smbus.
 It utilizes the sensor's Digital Motion Processor (DMP) to deliver fully filtered readings of orientation, linear acceleration, and angular velocity.

-The DMP employs a suite of proprietary MotionFusion algorithms as an effective alternative to the algorithms found in the [imu_tools](https://github.com/CCNYRoboticsLab/imu_tools) package.
+The DMP employs a suite of proprietary MotionFusion algorithms as an alternative to the algorithms offered as part of the [imu_tools](https://github.com/CCNYRoboticsLab/imu_tools) package.
 The processed values are published as standard `sensor_msgs/Imu` messages, ready for use in ROS applications.

-This implementation builds upon the foundational work from [thisisG's MPU6050-I2C-Python-Class](https://github.com/thisisG/MPU6050-I2C-Python-Class), with added support for ROS Noetic and compatibility with the Raspberry Pi platform.
+This implementation builds upon the foundational work from [thisisG's MPU6050-I2C-Python-Class](https://github.com/thisisG/MPU6050-I2C-Python-Class), with added support for ROS Noetic and compatibility for the Raspberry Pi platform.

 ## Prerequisites

-- Raspberry Pi with ROS Noetic installed
+- A Raspberry Pi with ROS Noetic installed (Ubuntu 20.04)
-- Python 3
+- A valid version of Python 3
-- Access to an MPU6050 sensor
+- An MPU6050 sensor

 ## Connection